Julian-O/PySLOBS/PROGRESS.md

 ## Progress

-This project is still in Alpha.
-This document explains what is ready to use and what is not.
+This project has now been released.
+However, the API is very large, and some parts remain untested.

 ### Core Infrastructure

 The ability to connect to the server, send commands, receive replies and subscribe to notifications is all in place.

-All of the SlobsServices have been defined, and almost all of the Slobs classes.
+All of the SlobsServices and Slobs classes have been defined.

-All of the Events and almost all of the Properties have been defined.
+All of the Events and Properties have been defined.

-There are 170 commands that can be called on Classes and Services.
-At last count, only 70 had been implemented.
-(Note: Each method is relatively short to implement; if there are particular commands you need implemented faster, please raise an Issue.)
+All 268 commands that can be called on Classes and Services have been implemented.
+However, they have not all been tested.

 ### Testing